malaise/ada/README.txt

 The software compiles with Ada 2012 (Gnat GPL 2012) and runs on Unix (Linux).

-Some programs depend on anchor:XPCRE[] PCRE (Perl Compatible Regular Expressions) and work with version 7.8 or above (8.21 is OK).
+Some programs depend on anchor:XPCRE[] PCRE (Perl Compatible Regular Expressions) and work with version 7.8 or above (8.21 is OK) and require the PCRE developpement package.

+The 'asciidoc' suite is used for the generation of the documentation.

+The graphical library is based on X11 and needs:

+* the X11 developpement package,
-The graphical library is based on X11 and needs the font packages 75dpi and 100dpi and the corresponding transcoded (from ISO 10646-1) versions.
+* the font packages 75dpi and 100dpi and the corresponding transcoded (from ISO 10646-1) versions.

+Finally, a C libray needs the lib gdbm developpement package.

+NOTE: Some C includes and libraries are installed in '/usr/local'.
+The first time, you may need to install them as root then change their owner.
+You may also need to add '/usr/local/lib' in '/etc/ld.so.conf' (and do a 'ldconfig').

 Programs are rated from 1 (simple) to 3 (very complex), on subjective criteria.